sovan92/JavaThreadsRepo/Threads.md

 - Generally reentrant lock and syncronized keyword don't provide the guarenteed fairness in the locking mechanism.
 - How to provide fairness in the Reentrantlock .
 - Lock lock = new ReentrantLock(true); THis might reduce the throughput of the application .
+-
 ### Interuptive locking of lock.
+- This is a feature provided by Reentrant lock.